AmauryD/Arma_AC/README.md

 # Arma_AC
 Arma 3 Anti cheat.
 Configured mainly for Altis life but you can use it in another mission with no problems.
+More infos on the readme in the CustomAntiHack.